HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Content Security Policy

 One of the predominant mechanisms to indicate to the browser which origins are allowed to load content, is the [`Content-Security-Policy` (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) response header.
 Through numerous directives, a website administrator can have fine-grained control over how content can be included.
 For instance, the `script-src` directive indicates from which origins scripts can be loaded.
-Overall, we found that a CSP header was present on 7.23% of all page which, while still small, is a notable increase of 53% from last year, when CSP adoption was at 4.73% for mobile pages.
+Overall, we found that a CSP header was present on 7.23% of all pages which, while still small, is a notable increase of 53% from last year, when CSP adoption was at 4.73% for mobile pages.

 <figure>
   <table>